Start a Novelties Trading Business in Dubai

 Licensing and Compliance Requirements

 Maintaining good standing as a novelties trader in Dubai requires ongoing attention to several compliance obligations.
-The trading licence must be renewed annually, and failure to renew on time can result in financial penalties and, ultimately, licence cancellation.
+The trading license must be renewed annually, and failure to renew on time can result in financial penalties and, ultimately, license cancellation.

 All goods traded must comply with UAE product safety and labelling standards governed by the Emirates Authority for Standardisation and Metrology (ESMA).
 Accurate HS code classification is essential for customs clearance, as incorrect classification can delay shipments and attract penalties under UAE Customs regulations.